December 4, 2025

 Let’s take a closer look at the causes of lower back spasms, their symptoms along with a few prevention tips and relief techniques that will allow you to better manage pain and get back to doing the things you love!

 Those who have experienced a back spasm describe it as a sudden onset of tightness in the lower back.
-It can feel mild, like a fist is pressing into your back or one side of your spine.
-Or, it can feel intense, very painful and can prevent you from moving normally.
+Spasms start either as a mild twitch or as a sudden tightening of the muscles, often without warning.
+These spasms are involuntary contractions of the lower back muscles.
+The symptoms can range from mild discomfort, such as a feeling like a fist is pressing into your back or one side of your spine, to intense, very painful sensations that can prevent you from moving normally.
 A lower back spasm can last for hours up to a few days and can dramatically reduce mobility due to pain and tightness.

 What are the causes of lower back spasms?

 Muscle spasms in the lower back often occur when you exert an excessive amount of strain or energy, such as while performing heavy lifting, working out or doing a strenuous activity.
+Injury is a primary trigger for lower back muscle spasms.
 Lower back spasms can also be traced back to injuries to the muscles, tendons, and ligaments in the back, or they can be related to more serious medical conditions.

 Those who have weak abdominal muscles are also prone to muscle spasms in the lower back as they help support the back.
 Weak or stiff muscles in the back itself can injure more easily than muscles that are stronger and more flexible.

-Lower back spasms can occur if you have arthritis or a ruptured disc in the spine.
+There are several risk factors that can increase the likelihood of developing lower back spasms, including arthritis or a ruptured disc in the spine.
 Arthritis in the lower back can put extra pressure on the spinal cord, which results in pain in the back and legs.
 A ruptured or bulging disc in the vertebrae -the small bones that form the spinal canal -may also put more strain on a nerve and cause lower back pain.
+These are examples of spinal conditions, and vertebra shifts, such as those seen in spondylolisthesis, can also contribute to spasms.

 Fitness deficiency is also a common cause for lower back spasms: